w3c/longtasks/loaf-explainer.md

     firstUIEventTimestamp,
     scripts: [
         {
+            // Scripts are essenatially script blocks (either classic or module), user callbacks
+            // (e.g. requestAnimationFrame/setTimeout callback), event listeners, and promise
+            // handlers (.then / .catch)
             type: "user-callback" | "classic-script" |
                         "module-script" | "event-listener" | "resolve-promise" | "reject-promise"

+            // The name tries to give as much information about the *invoker* of the script.
+            // For callbacks: Object.functionName of the invoker, e.g. Window.setTimeout
-            // these can be classic callbacks, event handlers, or promise resolvers
+            // For element event listeners: TAGNAME#id.onevent, or TAGNAME[src=src].onevent
+            // For script blocks: the script source URL
-            // The name is the object.function of the registration function (the function initially
+            // For promises: The invoker of the promise, e.g. Window.fetch.then
-            // called to generate this callback).
+            // Note that for promise resolvers, all of the handlers of the promise are mixed
+            // together as one long script.
-            name: "HTMLImgElement.onload" | "Window.requestAnimationFrame" | "Response.json",
+            name: "IMG#id.onload" | "Window.requestAnimationFrame" |
+                  "Response.json.then",

-            // when the function was invoked
+            // when the function was invoked.
+Note that this is the startTime of the script, not
-            startTime,
+            // the startTime of the frame (each entry in the pefrormance timeline has a startTime) startTime,

             // If this script was parsed/compiled, this would be the time after compilation.